MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 ```

 ## Using None Function Choice Behavior

 The `None` behavior instructs the AI model to use the provided function(s) without choosing any of them for invocation to generate a response.
 This is useful for dry runs when the caller may want to see which functions the model would choose without actually invoking them.
+It is also useful when you want the AI model to extract information from a user ask e.g. in the sample below the AI model correctly worked out that Boston was the city name.

 Here, we advertise all functions from the `DateTimeUtils` and `WeatherForecastUtils` plugins to the AI model but instruct it not to choose any of them.
 Instead, the model will provide a response describing which functions it would choose to determine the color of the sky in Boston on a specified date.